 Used Car: 2009 Mercedes-Benz G-Class Review

 The 2009 Mercedes-Benz G-Class goes about its business unapologetically, offering an opulent cabin and tremendous off-road capability.
-If you’re looking for practicality, look elsewhere.
-If you want a stand-out 2009 large SUV and price isn’t a consideration, the G-Class is hard to beat.
+If you’re looking for practicality,however, look elsewhere.

 The 2009 Mercedes-Benz G-Class is ranked:

 When it was new, reviewers said the 2009 G-Class was built like a vault that contained a wealth of standard features and luxury trappings.
 Reviewers noted that on paved roads, the G-Class handled somewhat sloppily, thanks to its suspension, which is designed for going off-road.
 Most gave it a pass, though, since the G-Class isn’t trying to be a sports car.

 The base 2009 Mercedes-Benz G550 is powered by a 382-horsepower 5.5-liter V8 engine, which offers 90 more horsepower than the 2008 G500 it replaced.
 A high-powered G55 AMG is also available and is reviewed separately.
 Paired with standard full-time four-wheel drive, the G550 achieves 11/15 mpg city/highway, which is dismal, even for this class.
 Cargo space and towing capacity max out at 79.5 cubic feet and 3,500 pounds, respectively.
 These are low ratings for the segment, but the G-Class isn’t aimed at the practically-minded buyer.